db1996/homeassistant_runelite/README.md

 `Xp` Current XP

 The skills automatically update every 6 hours from the OSRS highscores.
 There is a service to refetch.

+### Activities

+All activities found on the OSRS highscores have their own sensors,

+The ID of the entity will be `sensor.runelite_%username_activity_%skilname`

+The state of the sensor is the score (KC).
+It has the following _attributes:
+`ID` Is the OSRS skill ID <br>
+`Name` Friendly name of the skill<br>

+`Rank` Rank on the highscores<br>
+`Score` Current score (KC)

+### Dailies

+Each daily activity has it's own sensor, the state can be -1 (missing requirements for the daily), 0 (incomplete) or 1 (complete)
+The runelite plugin is currently going through checks again to make it update these automatically.

+The ID of the entity will be `sensor.runelite_%username_daily_%daily`

+Supported daily activities right now:

+- Herb boxes
+- Battle staves
+- Essence
+- Sand
+- Flax
+- Arrows
+- Dynamite

 ## Services (actions)